Python functions are explained with examples.

 I live in the city Delhi of Country India I live in the city Delhi of Country India

 While the declaration of a function, you can set the values of input parameters.
-If a value of a parameter is passed by the called, the passed value is set to the parameter, if not it will contain the default value given in the definition of the function.
+If a parameter’s value is passed by the called, the passed value is set to the parameter.
+If not, it will contain the default value given in the definition of the function.

 def Address(City, Country = "India"): #Start of function print(" I live in the city", City, "of Country", Country); pass Address("Delhi"); Address("Mumbai"); Address("London", "UK");